Discovering Southern China

 When it comes to dining, the resort employs a farm-to-table philosophy, utilising fresh and local ingredients from its own organic garden within an open-concept kitchen with communal dining.
 There is also a bar where guests can enjoy some local liquor and craft beers, as well as grab a good book to read from the library.

-Set on the doorstep of Shangri-La, Dukezong is a small town with a distinctive Tibetan character, and you'll love discovering its winding lanes and traditional architecture.
-Once a key stop on the ancient Tea Horse Road, a route that brought China's teas to the Silk Road, the town is populated by white stupas, colourful markets, prayer flags and Tibetan architecture.
-Half of the original 1,300-year-old town sadly burned down in 2014, though today much of it has been rebuilt in its traditional style, providing a glimpse into a bygone era.
+Set on the doorstep of Shangri-La, Dukezong is a small town with a distinctive Tibetan character, and you’ll love discovering its winding lanes and traditional architecture.
+Once a key stop on the ancient Tea Horse Road, the town is populated by white stupas, colourful markets, prayer flags and Tibetan architecture.
+Half of the original 1,300-year-old town sadly burned down in 2014, though today much of it has been rebuilt in its traditional style.

 Tibet